tonyx/Sharpino/README.md

 [![NuGet version (Sharpino)](https://img.shields.io/nuget/v/Sharpino.svg?style=flat-square)](https://www.nuget.org/packages/Sharpino/)
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
-## What is Event Sourcing?
+What is Event Sourcing?
 - Event sourcing is a design pattern for persisting the state of an object by storing the sequence of events that have occurred on the object.
-- Event sourcing fits functional paradigm as the state is defined by an evolve function that is a pure function of the initial state and the events.
+- Event sourcing fits the functional paradigm as the state is defined by an evolve function that is a pure function of the initial state and the events.

 ## What is Sharpino?

 A library to support Event-Sourcing in F# based on the following principles:
-- PostgresSql based event store to register events and snapshots.
+- PostgresSQL-based event store to register events and snapshots.
-- In memory event store to speed up the tests.
+- In-memory event store to speed up the tests.
 - Optimistic lock based on event_id: checking the first available event_id position on the basis of the event_id passed by the command handler to the event store.
 - Multiple streams transactions: executing multiple commands involving different aggregates as single db transactions.

 ## Goals
-- Using F# for domain modeling and event sourcing in the .NET world particularly in the backend.
+- Using F# for domain modelling and event sourcing in the .NET world, particularly in the backend.
 - Multilanguage environment and architecture (example of Blazor on front end and F# on backend is given).
-- Avoid impedance mismatch between the domain and the database
+- Avoid impedance mismatch between the domain and the database.

 ## Overview and terms